You are here: Home Tune Your Guitar

 Let's imagine that your guitar is tuned too high (sharp).
 This means the string is too tight.
 You need to loosen it, and the pitch drops until the string is in perfect tune.

 Unfortunately, friction at the nut will tend to hold some tension on the string while you loosen it.
 Some of that tension holds the string until after you start playing.
-The result is a string is now flat (too low).
+One you start playing the tension is released, and the string is now flat (too low).

 The only way to avoid this it to intentionally turn your tuning key until the string is slightly flat, then slowly tune UP until the pitch is correct.